Are you looking to grow the customer base for your new startup, and so looking for the best customer acquisition and retention strategies to use?

-The key to succeeding with this type of advertising is understanding your target audience.
+Understanding your target audience is key to succeeding with this type of advertising.
 So, do some research before getting on with it.

 Acquiring new customers can be a herculean task, particularly for new businesses and startups.
 But with the strategies shared in the post, you can grow your customer base without spending so much that it hurts your business.